HELP WITH YOUR HORSE

 WHAT YOU NEED TO KNOW BEFORE YOU REHOME YOUR HORSE

 You're at your wits end.
 You're out of money, or your health is failing and you have a horse who depends on you.

-You’ve tried leasing, or even free-leasing, your equine friend to someone to help ease the burden, but she lost interest in showing, or the horse wasn’t “right” for him, or your beloved horse is just a pasture puff and can’t be ridden at all.
+You've tried leasing, or even free-leasing your equine friend to someone to help ease the burden, but your friend lost interest in showing or the horse wasn't "right" for him or your beloved horse is just a pasture puff and can't be ridden at all.